Robert C. Atherton

-Robert Crossley Atherton (February 23, 1908 – January 12, 1986); was an American magazine editor, author, publisher, artist and designer.

-He was the art director at Ladies' Home Journal for twelve years and the editor-in-chief of Cosmopolitan magazine for 7 years; the last male editor-in-chief of this former literary magazine from 1959 to 1965.
-He remained with Cosmopolitan’s parent company, Hearst Magazines, becoming International Travel Editor for their wide portfolio of magazines.
+Robert Crossley Atherton (February 23, 1908 – January 12, 1986) was an American magazine editor, author, publisher, artist and designer.
+He was the art director at Ladies' Home Journal for twelve years and the editor-in-chief of Cosmopolitan magazine for seven years; the last male editor-in-chief of this former literary magazine from 1959 to 1965.
+He remained with Cosmopolitans parent company, Hearst Magazines, becoming International Travel Editor for their wide portfolio of magazines.

 Early life

 He was the son of English emigrants, Alfred Atherton and Ada Crossley, from Manningham, Bradford, Yorkshire.
 His father was a carpenter by trade.
 His mother was born in Swinton, Greater Manchester and had migrated to Bradford with her family as a child.
-Atherton’s parents were married in Bradford Cathedral on November 7, 1900.
-Following the birth of his elder brother Norman Sydney on July, 31, 1901, the family emigrated to the United States, and set up permanent residence in Philadelphia.
+Atherton's parents were married in Bradford Cathedral on November 7, 1900.
+Following the birth of his elder brother Norman Sydney on July 31, 1901, the family emigrated to the United States, and set up permanent residence in Philadelphia.

 Atherton attended Frankford High School in Philadelphia and studied at the Pennsylvania Museum and School of Industrial Art, which at the time was known as the Philadelphia Museum School of Art.
 He aspired to be a commercial artist, specializing in illustrations in the 1920s.
 However he became an art teacher in 1930 and was responsible for drafting the first art curriculum for the School District of Philadelphia.
 He decided to leave the teaching profession in 1935.